boly38/action-mongo-tools/README.md

   MONGOTOOLS_KEEP_MAN: true
 ```

+# Immutable releases

+For security reason, since #8, this repository rely on [immutable releases](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/immutable-releases).
+Instead of using `@stable` as tag, you could rely on fixed immutable release (ex. `@v1.0.4`).

 # contributing
-PRs extending the functionality are welcome and will be reviewed.
+- PRs extending the functionality are welcome and will be reviewed.
+- more details on [CONTRIBUTING](./.github/CONTRIBUTING.md) and [TESTING](./TESTING.md)